shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Accel is how fast the erpm will get up to the target speed. (done with a 6db lpf)

-The pedal to start slider - is how fast/slow the target speed will increment/decrement as you pedal.
+The pedal to start slider - is how fast/slow the target speed will increment/decrement as you pedal. ___ Caution do not change while the motor is running ___

 Panic button STOPS EVERYTHING!